SebastianRichiteanu/LaravelProject/README.md

 - It helps create fast web applications
 - The server-client authentication system is fast
 - Software testing can be automated
-- Routing and caching activities are faster
+- Routing and caching activities are faste
 - The critical security threats & vulnerabilities can be fixed easily

 ## Project Description